A Deadly Heat Wave After the Hottest June on Record: How the Climate Crisis Is Creating 'a New Normal'

 Forster says temperatures are expected to increase globally even if greenhouse gases are reduced.
 “So to prevent them from going up, we have to reduce our emission of greenhouse gases all the way to zero.”

-179 countries have signed onto the Paris Climate Agreement to reduce greenhouse gas emissions globally with the goal of keeping the global temperature rise below 2 degrees Celsius, or 35.6 degrees Fahrenheit, above preindustrial levels.
-But the U.S. withdrew from the agreement in 2017.
+179 countries have signed onto the Paris Climate Agreement to reduce greenhouse gas emissions globally with the goal of keeping the global temperature rise below 2 degrees Celsius, or 3.6 degrees Fahrenheit, above preindustrial levels.
+But the U.S. announced its intention to withdraw from the agreement in 2017.

 Still, Forster is optimistic.
 “Countries around the world are taking it really seriously,” he says.
 “The thing is you have to get every country in the world to do it and you have to get every part of the economy interested.
 So that’s where the challenge is but I would say that humanity always rises to these challenges, so I’m personally quite optimistic.”